 In addition to beginner-level basics, this book offers the learner a chance to learn simple song arrangements as they progress to classic Bluegrass.
 The instructions are broken down into steps and can be used to teach groups or an individual.

-The DVDs offer audio-visual instructions for each exercise, all in three speeds; slow (learning), mid-tempo (practice), and up-tempo (performance).
+The DVDs offer audio-visual instructions for each exercise, all at three speeds; slow (learning), mid-tempo (practice), and up-tempo (performance).
 The tablature, audio exercises, and video lessons are accessible online.

 The songs on the jam CDs are played with a bluegrass band at five speeds.
 However, the discs are not included in the Kindle purchase.